armantekinalp/MagnetoPyElastica/examples/README.md

 # MagnetoPyElastica Examples

-This directory contains number of examples of magneto pyelastica.
+This directory contains number of examples illustrating usage of MagnetoPyElastica.
-Each [example cases](#example-cases) are stored in separate subdirectories, containing case descriptions, run file, and all other data/script necessary to run.
+Each of the [example cases](#example-cases) is stored in separate subdirectories, containing case descriptions, run file, and all other data/scripts necessary to run.

 ## Installing Requirements
 In order to run examples, you will need to install additional dependencies via